marceldobehere/MaslOS-2/README.md

 MaslOS but 2

 This is essentially MaslOS on the outside, but completely different on the inside.
 The main difference being a working scheduler and support for ELF execution!

-(Ofc still WIP but a bunch of stuff works already!)

 Of course it is 64bit and boots using BIOS.
-And it mostly works on real hardware.
+And it works on real hardware!

 ## Features
  + Basics